Once past Istanbul, the world changes scaleNicolas Bouvier

 Where is the Silk Road?

-The Silk Road is a name for a network of trade routes connecting the Eurasian continent, coined by a German geographer called Ferdinand Von Richthofen.
+The Silk Road is a name for an ancient network of trade routes connecting the Eurasian continent.

 We can name plenty of reasons why it is not an accurate name, but the fact of the matter is, the Silk Road is a powerful brand.
 It immediately conjures up images of romance, exploration and exoticism.
-So we decided to keep that name for our travel guide, despite the pitfalls.
+So we decided to keep that name as the tagline for our travel guide.

 So which modern countries fall under this umbrella?
 For the purpose of this travel guide, the Silk Road starts in Central Asia (Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan & Turkmenistan) and fans out to Iran, the Caucasus (Armenia, Georgia & Azerbaijan), Mongolia, Western China, Afghanistan and Pakistan.